 Acute interstitial nephritis (AIN) is clinically suspected when a patient presents with acute renal failure, exposure to an offending drug, and sterile pyuria.
 (See "Clinical manifestations and diagnosis of acute interstitial nephritis".)

-Activation of eosinophils and other mononuclear white cells plays a significant role in the pathophysiology of AIN [1-3], and case series describe the presence of eosinophils in the renal interstitium on histological examination along with macrophages, lymphocytes, and plasma cells [4,5].
+Activation of eosinophils and other mononuclear white cells plays a significant role in the pathophysiology of AIN [1-3], and case series describe the presence of eosinophils in the renal interstitium on histologic examination along with macrophages, lymphocytes, and plasma cells [4,5].
 The demonstration of urinary eosinophils has been proposed as a noninvasive test to aid in the diagnosis of AIN.

 Eosinophils can be detected in the urine by applying stains that attach to their cytoplasmic granules.
 The three most commonly used stains are the Wright's, Giemsa, and Hansel's stains, and the last is the most effective at staining eosinophils in the urine [6,7].
 The presence of more than 1 percent eosinophils of the total white cells in the urine is considered a positive test by any of these three stains.

 However, the available data suggest that the presence of urinary eosinophils lacks the necessary test characteristics to definitively confirm or exclude a diagnosis of acute interstitial nephritis (AIN).